Registration is now open here!

-๐ Weโre thrilled to invite you to our exciting three-day science workshop as part of the 4D Dynamic Earth project!
+🌍 We’re thrilled to invite you to our exciting three-day science workshop as part of the 4D Dynamic Earth project!
 This hands-on event will bring together top experts from various geoscience fields, who will share the latest discoveries from this ESA-funded initiative.

 We warmly welcome early career scientists from around the world to join us and showcase their own research during dedicated poster sessions.
 This is a fantastic chance to connect and exchange ideas with researchers interested in Solid Earth applications of satellite missions.
-Plus, stay tunedโdetails on financial support will be available soon!

 A broad range of topics are welcome, including -but not limited to: